iansu/talks/talks/zero-dependency-clis/slides-v3.md

 <!--
 What's new in Node.js

+A little disclaimer before I talk about these new features: I did not build all of these things and I wasn't involved at all in some of them

+Node.js is a huge project with lots of collaborators and contributors and a lot of people worked on these new features and features that they're built on top of

-First I want to explain some new syntax I'm going to be using...
+Before we get to the code I want to explain some new syntax I'm going to be using...
 -->

 ---